 About the Access to Law School Program

-The Access to Law School Program at Yale Law School is an innovative law school pipeline program designed for people from the New Haven area who are first generation, low-income, formerly incarcerated, or members of an under-represented racial group who are considering attending law school.
-The Program invests in a class of twenty Fellows who are passionate about uplifting their local communities in New Haven and Connecticut.
-In weekly Academies and one-on-one mentorship sessions, Fellows work with Yale Law School students and legal professionals to develop an individualized approach to their law school application process and to prepare for careers in leadership and the law.
-Ultimately, the Program aims to empower each cohort of Fellows to thrive in their legal studies, make a difference in their communities of New Haven and Connecticut, and pave the way for other individuals like themselves who seek a career in the law.
+The Access to Law School Program at Yale Law School is an innovative law school pipeline program designed for people from the New Haven area who are first generation, low-income, formerly incarcerated, racial minorities in the U.S., or members of another group that is underrepresented in the law.
+The Program invests in a class of up to twenty fellows who are passionate about uplifting their local communities in New Haven and Connecticut.
+In weekly Academies and one-on-one mentorship sessions, fellows work with Yale Law School students and legal professionals to develop an individualized approach to their law school application process and to prepare for careers in leadership and the law.
+Ultimately, the Program aims to empower each cohort of fellows to thrive in their legal studies, make a difference in their communities of New Haven and Connecticut, and pave the way for other individuals like themselves who seek a career in the law.

-In its first two years, the program has already achieved significant success; our first class of fellows was accepted to a wide range of schools, including Villanova, Quinnipiac, UConn, Columbia, Berkeley, and Yale.
+In its first three years, the program has already achieved significant success; our first two classes of fellows attend a wide range of schools, including Berkeley, Georgetown, Howard, Quinnipiac, UConn, Vermont, Villanova, and Yale.